-2. You can replace "Headlines" with any of the menu items shown on a league screen.
-For example you can say "Show NFL Schedule and results" or "Show NCAA Basketball AP top 25" or "Show Major League Baseball Teams" 2.
-You also say "Show Current weather" or "Show extended weather" or "Show five day forecast" or "Show ski Info" to get other forecasts.
+- 1. You can replace "NFL" with any league shown on the sports league screen.
+For example you can say "Show MLB headlines" or "Show PGA headlines". - 2.
+You can replace "Headlines" with any menu items shown on a league screen.
+For example you can say "Show NFL Schedule and results" or "Show NCAA Basketball AP top 25" or "Show Major League Baseball Teams". - 3.
+You can also say "Show Current Weather" or "Show extended weather" or "Show five day forecast" or "Show ski info" to get other forecasts. - 4.
+Available Voice Commands are shown in bold face and shaded grey.